 All above mentioned measures are monitored on a predefined frequency.
-The Liquidity Coverage Ratio was well above the minimum regulatory requirement (as of end 2019, 698%), where the NSFR was 189%, which is already above the minimum regulatory requirement set by DNB.
-Apart from the liquidity ratios, as being part of the regulatory requirements, the bank has established Additional Liquidity Monitoring Metrics that helps the Bank to have an overview of the liquidity profile of the Bank when assessing related liquidity risk in addition to the liquidity coverage and stable funding requirements.
+The Liquidity Coverage Ratio was well above the minimum regulatory requirement (as of end 2020, 369%), where the NSFR was 166%, which is already above the minimum regulatory requirement set by DNB.
+Apart from the liquidity ratios, as being part of the regulatory requirements, Additional Liquidity Monitoring Metrics are calculated and monitored accordingly.
+These metrics support the Bank to have a detailed overview of the liquidity profile in addition to the liquidity coverage and stable funding requirements.